Syrris is a world leader in high quality, innovative products for research and development chemists and chemical engineers.

-Syrris takes pride in designing, developing and selling easy to use products for chemists and chemical engineers in areas such as academia, pharmaceutical, chemical, food, flavour & fragrance and petrochemical industries as well as many others.
+Syrris takes pride in designing, developing, and selling easy to use products for chemists and chemical engineers in areas such as academia, pharmaceutical, chemical, food, flavor & fragrance, and petrochemical industries as well as many others.

 A net promoter score of 60 places Syrris in a league with some of the world’s best-known companies

 3 offices in Royston, UK; a glass manufacturing site in Cambridge, UK; and global offices in US, Japan, India, and Brazil

 Over 40 distributors supporting our customers all across the world.
 Find your local distributor here.

 - Syrris was founded in August 2001 by Mark Gilligan and Richard Gray to address the challenges faced by the pharmaceutical industry by developing new and exciting technologies.

 - By 2003, Syrris had received a significant investment that enabled the early stage development of Africa (a fully automated microreactor system).

 - 2004 saw the official launch of Africa as well as significant expansion.